velescore/veles-website/templates/news/en/Website-Update-and-Wiki.md

  - reorganized menu structure with better Wiki integration
  - redesigned homepage with all sections reworked and updated
  - lots of small UI/UX improvements and fixes

+The updated is first released in English, with other translations following gradually in coming weeks.